 We're commonly asked this question, prompted by rising concerns over Antimicrobial Resistance.
 Ultimately, people want to ensure they only take antibiotics when completely necessary.
 Our aim is to answer this thoroughly, so you can feel better about your upcoming visit.

-Antibiotics are to treat infections or certain diseases.
+Antibiotics are prescription-only drugs that treat infections or certain diseases.
 They attack the bacteria in your body that ultimately eliminates and prevents them from multiplying.
-The usual occasion for antibiotics applies in cases of periodontal disease (gum infection).
-Tooth extractions, root canal therapy, or deep cleaning of the gums are all procedures that are applied.
-Antibiotics may also be used as a pre-medication to prevent an infection.
+In Dentistry, they're commonly prescribed in cases of periodontal disease (gum infection) and following major procedures.

-Your dentist will assess your overall and oral health before advising if you need an antibiotic treatment before any surgical procedure.
-If you have a heart condition, please communicate with your cardiologist and Hospitality Dental & Orthodontics dentist on their recommendation and what best suits you.
+Your dentist will assess your overall and oral health before advising if you need an antibiotic treatment before or after any surgical procedure.
+If you have a heart condition, please communicate with your cardiologist and dentist on their recommendation and what best suits you.